$ per dose

 USES: Famciclovir is used to treat infections caused by certain types of viruses.
 It treats shingles caused by herpes zoster.
 It also treats outbreaks of herpes simplex that cause cold sores around the mouth, sores around the anus, and genital herpes.
 In people with frequent outbreaks of genital herpes, famciclovir is used to help reduce the number of future episodes.
 Famciclovir is an antiviral drug.
 However, it is not a cure for these infections.
 The viruses that cause these infections continue to live in the body even between outbreaks.
 Famciclovir decreases the severity and length of these outbreaks.
 It helps the sores heal faster, keeps new sores from forming, and decreases pain/itching.
 This medication may also help reduce how long pain remains after the sores heal.
 In addition, in people with a weakened immune system, famciclovir can decrease the risk of the virus spreading to other parts of the body and causing serious infections.

 SIDE EFFECTS: Headache, nausea, and diarrhea may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes (such as agitation, slowed thinking, confusion, hallucinations), dizziness, drowsiness.
-Tell your doctor immediately if any of these rare but serious side effects occur: change in the amount of urine, yellowing eyes/skin, easy bruising/bleeding.
-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as agitation, slowed thinking, confusion, hallucinations), dizziness, drowsiness, signs of kidney problems (such as change in the amount of urine), yellowing eyes/skin, easy bruising/bleeding.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before taking famciclovir, tell your doctor or pharmacist if you are allergic to it; or to penciclovir; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems.
 This drug may rarely make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.
 This medication may contain lactose.
 If you have certain conditions such as galactose intolerance, severe lactase deficiency (not lactose or milk intolerance), or glucose-galactose malabsorption that require you to restrict your intake of lactose, consult your doctor or pharmacist before taking this medication.
-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Older adults may be more sensitive to the side effects of this drug, especially dizziness, drowsiness, confusion, and change in the amount of urine.
+Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
+Do not have certain immunizations/vaccinations (such as vaccines against the varicella virus) without the consent of your doctor.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness, drowsiness, confusion, and change in the amount of urine (kidney problems).
 Famciclovir does not protect against the spread of genital herpes.
 To lower the chance of giving herpes to your partner, do not have sexual contact during an outbreak or if you have symptoms.
 You can spread genital herpes even if you do not have symptoms.
 Therefore, always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity.
 Consult your doctor or pharmacist for more details.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
-It is not known if this medication passes into breast milk.
+It is unknown if this medication passes into breast milk.
 It may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.